On the market back in December, the Sunpark 1930s art deco house in Brixham, Devon has just had another price drop.

-You might recall it because I featured it a few times on the site.
+You might recall it because I featured it a few times on the site some years ago.
 In short, it was up for sale on several occasions and looking for a buyer for the best part of a few years.

 Someone had to be willing to pay a substantial amount for a Grade II-listed house in Brigham in need to sympathetic work to bring it back to its best and bring it into the 21st century without losing all of that period character.
 Quite a balancing act.